 Amazing Milk (importance of breastfeeding for children)

-Importance of Breastfeeding for Mothers and Parents - Health Canada
+Importance of Breastfeeding for Women's Health - Health Canada

 Nutrition for healthy term infants: Recommendations from birth to six months - A joint statement of Health Canada, Canadian Paediatric Society, Dietitians of Canada, and Breastfeeding Committee for Canada